 d.
 Daily Routine Charts

 It is used to identify daily routine pattern of either gender in a particular area.it helps in analyzing work type and distribution of workloads throughout the day, for comparative analysis between different individuals daily schedules.
+Charts that depict the daily activities and routines of community members.
+They provide insights into time allocation, resource use, and work patterns.
 It helps:

 - To identify the gender roles.